 Yesterday I had the wonderful privilege of interviewing via the phone one of my favorite bloggers–Tara Sophia Mohr.
 I am hoping to post the interview sometime next week.
 Not only once the interview fabulous, but the lessons learned prior to it were priceless.
 So I decided to share them here today.

 I had asked Tara to do the interview for the Work Happier Spotlight feature on my blog, a few weeks ago.
 I confess e-mailing someone I don’t know is scary–but since I asked all of you to do it in the informational interview blog post I thought I could do it too.
-I have done this before for other Work Happier Spotlight posts so I wasn’t as nervous as my first one.
 However, Tara, challenged me a bit and asked me if I would be willing to do a phone interview rather then the standard ‘I e-mail her questions, she writes the answer’.
 I admit, I have never done a phone interview before that has been recorded and then published to my site.
-You probably remember how I had to face my fears to do my first video blog, while I love technology you can’t always count on it so it can be a bit scary.
+While I love technology you can’t always count on it so it can be a bit scary.
 But I agreed, with a full heart and lots of excitement I decided to embrace my lack of knowledge and branch out into the world of audio.

 I sent her my questions before hand organized my thoughts and I was ready.
 And then Monday morning rolls around–if I am completely honest it started Sunday evening–I started obsessing about all the things that COULD go wrong, my fear monger went a little crazy and I pretty much flipped out.
 By Monday morning I was a mess–just a stressed out mess.
 On my way to the gym I just kept telling myself once it is 2pm you can relax, you can relax at 2pm–only 4 more hours to go.
 And then I caught myself and I realized, I wasn’t dreading this phone call.
 In reality I was looking forward to it.
 I was excited to talk to Tara, hear what she had to say and share my own bits of wisdom.
 Yet, my first reaction was to start the count down to when it would be over.
 Hands down I think one of the hardest things as a human being is to hold both–to hold 2 opposite things at the same time, to hold my fear and my excitement, to hold my nervousness and my exhilaration.
 Too often we want to make it all black and white, turn the either/or into an absolute.